apokalov/Java-reference-cards/README.md

 - `ElementCollection` - Collection or Map of Basic or Embeddable objects, stored in a separate table

 #### 8. Fetching
-Lazy fetching allows the fetching of a relationship to be deferred until it is accessed.
+Lazy fetching allows to defer the fetching of a relationship until it is accessed.
 The default fetch type is `LAZY` for all relationships except for `OneToOne` and `ManyToOne`.
 ```java
 @OneToOne(fetch=FetchType.LAZY)